Document Bank of Virginia

 By the 1870s, bicycles and tricycles using wire-spoked wheels were common, particularly in England.
 Albert A. Pope became the first American bicycle manufacturer under the trade name “Columbia” in Connecticut in 1878.

-The popularity of bicycles in America increased rapidly in the 1890s with the advent of the safety bicycle with equal-sized wheels that allowed the rider's feet to reach the ground.
-Automobiles were expensive and not widely available, horses and carriages were expensive to maintain, and public transportation was not efficient.
-The bicycle met the need for inexpensive individual transportation and, as a result, the new industry expanded rapidly.
-The bicycle provided people with a means of affordable travel.
-As more people relied on bicycles, existing roads were improved and new roads were constructed.
+The popularity of bicycles in America increased rapidly in the 1890s with the advent of the safety bicycle featuring equal-sized wheels that allowed the rider's feet to reach the ground.
+Automobiles were expensive and not widely available, horses were increasingly difficult to keep in growing urban areas.
+Although bicycle culture became a national phenomenon, bicycles were only available to those who could afford them.

 Bicycles also contributed to social change in the United States as people were able more freely to move about, especially women.
 Clothing styles changed from corsets and long skirts to divided skirts and bloomers.
 Women enjoyed greater opportunities to leave their house without needing a chaperone.
 They could ride alone or with groups of other women.
-The independence bicycles offered inspired some women to take up the cause of the growing suffrage movement as more women could attend meetings and events.
+The independence bicycles offered to women came at a time when many women fought for equality in the form of woman suffrage and equal access to education and professional opportunities.
 Susan B. Anthony reportedly claimed in 1896 that "the bicycle has done more for the emancipation of women than anything else in the world."

 Citation: Puck Magazine, v.
 41, no. 1046, Mar.
 24, 1897, Rare Book Collection, Manuscripts & Special Collections, Library of Virginia.